-Step Inside: AT&T Center in San Antonio, Texas
+Step Inside: Frost Bank Center in San Antonio, Texas

-The AT&T Center in San Antonio is a year-round hub for some of the best sports and entertainment in Texas.
+The Frost Bank Center, formerly known as the AT&T Center, in San Antonio is a year-round hub for some of the best sports and entertainment in Texas.
 Opened in 2002, the indoor arena is the home of the NBA‘s San Antonio Spurs.

-Additionally, the AT&T Center, which is located on the east side of San Antonio a mere ten minutes from downtown, hosts concerts from an eclectic array of musicians, including Luke Combs, Harry Styles, Cher and JoJo Siwa, as well as wrestling and monster-truck events.
-The annual San Antonio Stock Show & Rodeo — which is regularly recognized by the Professional Rodeo Cowboys Association for being the best large indoor rodeo — rounds out the AT&T Center’s diverse slate of offerings.
+Additionally, the Frost Bank Center, which is located on the east side of San Antonio a mere ten minutes from downtown, hosts concerts from an eclectic array of musicians, including Luke Combs, Harry Styles, Cher and JoJo Siwa, as well as wrestling and monster-truck events.
+The annual San Antonio Stock Show & Rodeo — which is regularly recognized by the Professional Rodeo Cowboys Association for being the best large indoor rodeo — rounds out the Frost Bank Center’s diverse slate of offerings.

-The AT&T Center was built right next to the Freeman Coliseum on the city’s east side and opened in 2002 as the SBC Center before being renamed in 2006 due to SBC’s merger with AT&T. In 2015, the AT&T Center completed more than $110 million in renovations, which included new seats and upgraded concessions, high-definition TVs, LED displays and screens, and a massive, video-driven scoreboard.
+The Frost Bank Center was built right next to the Freeman Coliseum on the city’s east side and opened in 2002 as the SBC Center before being renamed to AT&T Center in 2006 due to SBC’s merger with AT&T. In 2015, the AT&T Center completed more than $110 million in renovations, which included new seats and upgraded concessions, high-definition TVs, LED displays and screens, and a massive, video-driven scoreboard.
+In 2023, the arena’s name was changed to Frost Bank Center.

 The arena’s current basketball capacity is 18,418, while the space can hold around 19,000 fans for concerts.
 Hockey games can draw up to 16,151 people, meanwhile, although cordoning off sections with a curtain drops the maximum capacity to 6,374.
 Further commercial development in the area surrounding the arena is in the works.

-Name a music genre, and the AT&T Center has probably booked it at some point.
-In fact, the arena’s roster of concerts reads like a who’s-who of music, as the space has hosted the biggest pop stars (Madonna, Taylor Swift, Jonas Brothers), rockers (Aerosmith, Bon Jovi, Eagles), rappers (Post Malone), reggaeton acts (Wisin & Yandel) and metal bands (Metallica, Iron Maiden).
-In a nod to San Antonio’s vibrant Hispanic population, the AT&T Center also frequently books popular Latin or South American artists, including the Mexican band Maná or Colombia superstar Maluma.
+Name a music genre, and the Frost Bank Center has probably booked it at some point.
+The arena’s roster of concerts reads like a who’s-who of music, as the space has hosted the biggest pop stars (Madonna, Taylor Swift, Jonas Brothers), rockers (Aerosmith, Bon Jovi, Eagles), rappers (Post Malone), reggaeton acts (Wisin & Yandel) and metal bands (Metallica, Iron Maiden).
+In a nod to San Antonio’s vibrant Hispanic population, the Frost Bank Center also frequently books popular Latin or South American artists, including the Mexican band Maná or Colombia superstar Maluma.

-The AT&T Center was previously the home of the San Antonio Stars, the WNBA franchise that moved and became the Las Vegas Aces in 2018.
-From 2013 to 2018, the rock ‘n’ roll-heavy music festival River City Rockfest was also held on the outdoor grounds of the AT&T Center.
+The Frost Bank Center was previously the home of the San Antonio Stars, the WNBA franchise that moved and became the Las Vegas Aces in 2018.
+From 2013 to 2018, the rock ‘n’ roll-heavy music festival River City Rockfest was also held on the outdoor grounds of the Frost Bank Center.

-No matter what your tastes, the AT&T Center offers something to whet your appetite.
+No matter what your tastes, the Frost Bank Center offers something to whet your appetite.
 For a sit-down experience, the SWBC Terrace Club Restaurant dishes up salads, entrees and dessert.
 (Just be sure to make a reservation for the dining room in advance.)
 On the arena’s Charter Level, fans will find two sports bars, Frost and Dahill Saddles & Spurs Clubs, while Rock & Brews — a hearty restaurant and bar founded by Gene Simmons and Paul Stanley of KISS, a band that’s also played the venue — offers family-geared fare and indoor and outdoor noshing.
-For good measure, AT&T Center also has an outpost of the beloved Texas fast-food chain Whataburger.
+For good measure, the Frost Bank Center also has an outpost of the beloved Texas fast-food chain Whataburger.

 Concessions-wise, the arena also has much to offer in addition to stand-by favorites such as hot dogs, chips and soda.
 Specialty outpost The Big Cheese dishes up delectable grilled cheese, while the Spud Spot sells loaded baked potatoes and other tater delights.
 Elsewhere, fans will find build-your-own taco or loaded nachos stations, or giant bottomless popcorn tubs.